Clean the dog bed?

 Here is a bit more about old dog syndrome.

-Until her vestibular disease, we only washed her bed occasionally, because usually a good shaking outside and using a cat brush on it worked great in getting the dirt and tons of hair off of it.
-(Lacey sheds like crazy!)
+Until her vestibular disease, we only washed her bed occasionally.
+Usually, a good shaking outside was enough.
+Using a cat brush on it worked great in getting the dirt and tons of hair off of it.
+(Lacey sheds A LOT!)

 How to clean the dog bed.